Associate Research Scientist

 Severe Thunderstorms, Tornadoes, Convection & Climate Predictability

-John is a postdoctoral research scientist working on the links between severe convection, tornadoes and climate systems.
+John is an associate research scientist working on the links between severe convection, tornadoes and climate systems.
 He received his PhD from the University of Melbourne, Australia, with a thesis entitled ‘The impacts of climate variability and change on severe thunderstorm environments in Australia’.

 Currently, John is looking at seasonal prediction and climate linkages to the occurrence of hailstorms and tornadoes for the United States.
 He also is working on other projects including; a new historical tornado climatology for Australia and recent tornadoes associated with a tropical origin cyclone.

 - Climatology of high impact events (extra-tropical cyclones, tornadoes, and thunderstorms)

 - Model and data set evaluation

 - Impacts of severe convective events on society/societal perception